-- 1. In the Manager, select the View | Database search menu item.
-The database search is shown in the navigation view. - 2.
-Enter the following information in the Search area. - a.
+- In the Manager, select the View > Database search menu item.
+The database search is displayed in the navigation view. - 2.
+Enter the following information in the Search section. - a.
 Search in: Select the object definition.
 All object definitions in the currently selected category are displayed. - b.
 Search text: Enter the search term.
 The use of wild cards is permitted.
-For examples, refer to Rules and examples for the full-text search on page 67. - c.
+For examples, refer to Rules and examples for the full-text search on page 75. - c.
 Full-text search: enable the option. - 3.
 Start the search using the Search button.

-TIP: Press I to set the current guery as the default for future search gueries.
+TIP: Press + to set the current query as the default for future search queries.

-• Running a simple database search using placeholders on page 63
+• Running simple database searches using wildcards on page 71